kashyapshah26/M3_Group63/1_RKE/1_Requirements/Readme.md

 ||LLR_02|All led shall get turned on in clockwise manner|
 |HLR_04|LLR_01|System shall print message "Approach Light"|
 ||LLR_02|All led shall get turned on in anti-clockwise manner|

-# SWOT Analysis
-## Strength:-
-1) Remote key is very useful in  situations where car lock is not opening Physically.
-2) Broad amount of sensor data available on vehicle or driver status.
-3) Convinient & Time saving.

-## Weakness:-
-1) Range is limited for example 50 feet from the vehicle
-2) it is totally  Dependable on Battery.
-3) Still missing data communication and data exchange standards and unsolved tasks regarding driver state sensing.
-4) Sensing information is not available or sensing tasks have to be passed to e.g. environment perception or connectivity.
-5) Use of Single switch for multiple operations might be confusing.

-##  Opportunities:-
-1) Broad amount of sensor data can be remotely accessed (e.g. tire pressure, engine diagnostics, fatigue monitoring).
-2) Existing sensor types and set-ups could be used for advanced connected and automated features.

-##  Threats:-
-1) Anyone who has access to key can unlock the car.
-2) if anyone develop the application on mobile to control the open and closing sytem then this method will be outdated.